-Breaking down the reasons for the work of ITS, this screen will use the three strategic pillars to look at the mission that drives this function.
+Breaking down the reasons for the ITS work , this screen will use the three strategic pillars to look at the mission that drives this function.
+This screen will use the three strategic pillars to further understand the mission that drives this function.